MagedSaeed/farasapy/README.md

  4. Part Of Speech tagging (POS tagging).
  5. Diacritization.

 The toolkit is built with Java.
 Developers can call the binaries API directly from their code.
-H
+As Pyhton is a general purpose language and so popular for many NLP tasks, an automation process  of this binary calls from Pyhton code wi

 ## Resources
 http://alt.qcri.org/farasa/
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1ODI2MTE5LDM1ODY1MzM5Ml19
+eyJoaXN0b3J5IjpbMzEyNzA3ODksMzU4NjUzMzkyXX0=
 -->